Pen-y-groes, Gwynedd: Education

 Ysgol Bro Lleu provides Welsh-medium primary education to the village and the surrounding area.
 As of 2023, there are 199 pupils on roll at the school; 78 per cent of statutory school age pupils speak Welsh at home.

 Ysgol Dyffryn Nantlle provides secondary education in the village.
 At least 80 percent of subjects (apart from English and Welsh) are taught only through the medium of Welsh to all pupils.
 401 pupils were enrolled at the school in 2023; 82.5 per cent of pupils speak Welsh at home.

 Governance

 Pen-y-groes is the name of the electoral ward which covers the village and elects a county councillor to Gwynedd Council.
-It is coterminous with the Llanllyfni community ward of Penygroes.
+It is coterminous with the Llanllyfni community ward of Pen-y-groes.